 - 4) Thread the screw through the spacer and through the air train body and helmet shell and lightly tighten into the side block body. - 5) Install the large sleeve onto the stud.
 Slide the flat washer and the lock washer onto the stud.
-Run the stud nut down the stud and tighten.
-See "Torque Specs" module.
+Run the stud nut down the stud and tighten, see "Torque Specs" on page APNDX-19 for correct torque.
 DO NOT OVERTIGHTEN.